 The courier will attempt to deliver your passport only at the address you selected or provided when you scheduled your interview.
 If the courier is unable to deliver, for example, because no one is home, the courier will leave a notice indicating the attempted delivery.
-If you receive a notice like this, contact the courier immediately.
-If your passport is not delivered to you within 7 business days, it will be returned to the U.S. Embassy.
+If you receive a notice like this, contact Japan Post immediately.
+If your passport is not delivered to you within 7 business days, it will be returned to the Embassy or Consulate.
+If your address is incorrect and/or incomplete and your passport cannot be delivered, it will also be returned to the Embassy or Consulate.
 If this happens, contact the call center for assistance.

 Yes.
 However, your representative - even in case of family members - must present the following in order to collect your passport:

-If a representative is collecting your passport on your behalf - even in case of family members - the representative must present:
+If a representative is collecting your passport from the document collection office on your behalf - even in case of family members - the representative must present:

 - Their own original government-issued photo ID for identification